 Training largely depends on which boat you’re in – higher boats typically train more than lower boats.
 We use a mixture of water sessions, ergs, weights and flexibility and conditioning (F&C) sessions.
 While outings and ergs take place with your crew, weights and F&C happen as a club and give the men and women’s sides a chance to mix.

-If you’re coming to Cambridge as a fresher this October, look out for us at the Christ’s Freshers’ Fair and join us at our BBQ at the boathouse on the first weekend of Freshers’ week.
+If you’re coming to Cambridge as a fresher this October, look out for us at the Christ’s Freshers’ Fair!

 To find out more, don’t hesitate to get in touch with the Lower Boats Captains here.